 The Center for Land Use Education, also known as CLUE, creates learning opportunities for communities to help them make sound land-use decisions that result in a sustainable Wisconsin.

-The Wisconsin Forestry Center (WFC) is an outgrowth of the Forestry Education and Development Initiative (FEDI).
-The WFC is dedicated to serving the needs of Wisconsin's forestry community through partner-driven professional and workforce development, applied research, and community outreach initiatives that promote vibrant, sustainable forests and forest economies.
+The Wisconsin Forestry Center is dedicated to serving the needs of Wisconsin's forestry community through partner-driven professional development, workforce recruitment and development, applied research, and community outreach initiatives.

 EAB-PLANS© was developed to assist decision-makers with managing ash trees in urban & community forests challenged by the emerald ash borer.